grafana/loki/docs/sources/configuration/_index.md

 # Retry upon receiving a 429 status code from the remote-write storage.
 # This is experimental and might change in the future.
 [ruler_remote_write_queue_retry_on_ratelimit: <bool>]

+# Limit queries that can be sharded.
+# Queries within the time range of now and now minus this sharding lookback
+# are not sharded.
+The default value of 0s disables the lookback, causing
+# sharding of all queries at all times.
+# CLI flag: -frontend.min-sharding-lookback
+[min_sharding_lookback: <duration> | default = 0s]
 ```

 ### grpc_client_config